The Importance of Regular DEXA Scans for Bone Health

 Taking Control of Your Bone Health

 Regular DEXA bone density scans play a vital role in preventing and managing osteoporosis and other bone-related conditions.
-Not only do these scans help with early detection of low bone density, but they also ensure ongoing monitoring, allowing timely adjustments to your lifestyle or treatment plan.
+Not only do these scans help with the early detection of low bone density, but they also ensure ongoing monitoring, allowing timely adjustments to your lifestyle or treatment plan.

-Prioritizing your bone health today can help ensure a stronger and healthier future.
-We invite you to call us at 703.444.5000 or click here to request an DEXA scan appointment at Arthritis & Sports.
-To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletter.
+Prioritizing your bone health today can help ensure a stronger and healthier future. *We invite you to call us at 703.444.5000 or click here to request a DEXA scan appointment at Arthritis & Sports.
+To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletter.*